Khushi-Kasturiya/url-shortener/README.md

 - Convert long URLs into short URLs
 - Option to create custom aliases for URLs
 - Copy shortened URL to clipboard functionality
+- Gives an error if the suggested name is already being used.
+- Offers downloadable QR code for easy website access.

 ## Prerequisites